web3/web3.js/docs/docs/guides/web3_plugin_guide/index.md

     //3.
 Add a name to the plugin
     pluginNamespace = "pluginExample";

     //4.
-Createa any methods with your desired functionality async doSomething(){
+Create any methods with your desired functionality async doSomething(){
         console.log("Hello web3!");
         //send transactions